 Usage scenarios for green and blue screens

-With the advent of high definition digital cameras, chroma key is processed the cleanest with the highest luminance.
+With the advent of high-definition digital cameras, chroma key is processed the cleanest with the highest luminance.
 As a result, you will be able to pull off a clean key without any noise, and often, without complicated lighting setups.
 On the other hand, green is also quite bright.
-This leads to more spill, and the color green might reflect and bleed over to the person in front of it.
-This can be quite tricky when you have to key it out in post production.
+This leads to more spills, and the color green might reflect and bleed over to the person in front of it.
+This can be quite tricky when you have to key it out in post-production.
 To avoid this problem, make sure that there is enough distance between the background and the person in front of it.
 (Read more about how to set up your recording studio.)

 Green is also an excellent choice if you are compositing your video in a daytime background.
 The leftover greens blend much better with the daytime footage.
 However, it can be quite challenging if you want to blend green against darker backgrounds.